neeraj11789/accessmanagement/README.md

 * ACTION TYPE defines the access level(Ex: READ, WRITE, DELETE)
 * Access to resources for users are controlled strictly by the role.
 One user can have multiple roles.
 Given a user, action type and resource system should be able to tell whether user has access or not.

-## Important Role regarding the application
+## Notes regarding the application
 * Using SpringBoot Application here just for creating Services.
 We are currently not using any dependency injection.
 Have used Lombok extensively.
 * Using JUNIT rather than command line application to test the flow
 * Added major test cases - for time constraint.
 More test cases can be added